 Conventions.
 For sake of simplicity, we state all results while referring to query complexity as a function of the input size; that is, we consider a fixed (constant) value of the proximity parameter, denoted ε .
 In such cases, we sometimes use the term ε -testing, which refers to testing when the proximity parameter is fixed to ε .
-All our lower bounds hold for any sufficiently small value of the proximity parameter, whereas the upper bounds hide a (polynomial) dependence on (the reciprocal of)
+All our lower bounds hold for any sufficiently small value of the proximity parameter, whereas the upper bounds hide a (polynomial) dependence on (the reciprocal of) this parameter.

-this parameter.
 In general, bounds that have no dependence on the proximity parameter refer to some (sufficiently small but) fixed value of this parameter.

-A related prior work.
+A remotely related prior work.
 In contrast to the foregoing conventions, we mention here a result that refers to graph properties that are testable in (query) complexity that only depends on the proximity parameter.
 This result, due to [AS], establishes a (very sparse) hierarchy of such properties.
 Specifically, [AS, Thm.
-4] asserts that for every function q there exists a function Q and a graph property that is ε -testable in $Q(\epsilon)$ queries but is not ε -testable in $q(\epsilon)$ queries.
-(We note that while Q depends only on q, the dependence proved in [AS, Thm.
-4] is quite weak (i.e., Q is lower bounded by a non-constant number of compositions of q), and thus the hierarchy obtained by setting $q_i = Q{i-1}$ for i = 1, 2, ... is very sparse.)
+4] asserts that for every function q there exists a function Q and a graph property that is ε -testable in $Q(\epsilon)$ queries but is not ε -testable in $q(\epsilon)$ queries.1

 Organization.
 Sections 2 and 3 present hierarchy theorems for the generic case and the boundeddegree graph model, respectively.
 The bulk of this paper provides hierarchy theorems for graph properties in the adjacency matrix model.
 Specifically, the focus of Section 4 is on the (standard) computational complexity of these properties, whereas the focus of Section 5 is on monotone properties.
-Combining both features is one of the open problems posed in Section 7.
+The adjacency representation model is further studied in Sections 6 and 7.
 Appendices A and B also refer to the adjacency matrix model; they contain results that are not central to the main themes of this work (but are sufficiently related to it).
 In particular, in Appendix A we prove the existence of graph properties that are in \mathcal{P} and have maximal query complexity (in the adjacency matrix model).